There are numerous Government Assistance Programs for COVID-19, and more are emerging daily.

 How to Apply

-Eligible employers would be able to apply for the Canada Emergency Wage Subsidy through the Canada Revenue Agency’s My Business Account portal as well as a web-based application.
-Employers would have to keep records demonstrating their reduction in arm’s-length revenues and remuneration paid to employees.
+Eligible employers will be able to apply for the CEWS through the Canada Revenue Agency’s My Business Account portal.
+Employers will need to keep records demonstrating their reduction in arm’s-length revenues and remuneration paid to employees.
 More details about the application process will be made available shortly.

 BDC Small Business Loans